fusedio/fused-docs/docs/reference/fused/_utils.md

 #### utils

-A module to access utility functions located in the UDF called &quot;common&quot;.
+A module to access utility functions located in the UDF called "common".

 They can be imported by other UDFs with `common = fused.public.common`.
 They contain common operations such as:
 - read_shape_zip